 What are the wines like?

-The range of wines produced in the Montilla-Moriles area is wide, from young wines to the sherries: Fino, Amontillado, Oloroso and Palo Cortado, and the dessert wines: Muscatel and Pedro Ximénez (one of the most famous).
-You’ll find wines that are perfect for tapas, for dessert, to accompany cured meats or with fish and shellfish dishes.
+The range of wines produced in the land of Montilla-Moriles is extensive: Young, Fino, Amontillado, Oloroso, Palo Cortado, Muscatel and Pedro Ximénez (one of the most famous) are some of the varieties you can sample.
+You will find wines that are ideal for tapas, to go with desserts, to serve with cured meats and sausages or to accompany fish and shellfish.
 This wide repertoire will enable you to enjoy various nuances: from crisp, dry wines to sweet, fruity wines; from pale, almost transparent to golden, hazelnut tones; a range of bouquets from delicate to spicy...
 What’s more, seeing how the traditional Andalusian cellar masters serve the wine is a spectacle in itself.

 What I can find